xycjscs/Radiomics-AI-tool/README.md

 ## Survival rate prediction

-The 1-, 3-, and 5- year recurrence rate can be calculated by running the "probabilityCalculation.R".
+The 1-, 3-, and 5- year unrecurrence rate can be calculated by running the "probabilityCalculation.R".
 The survaival_train4.csv is the set of patients used in our paper.
 You could add new patients in the survival_newDATA.csv to predict your patients.